rtmkibish/nodejs_course/README.md

 ## How to run the app
+1. npm install
-1. npm run initStorage
+2. npm run initStorage
     >creates a .csv file with events
-2. npm run start
+3. npm run start

 ## How to verify it's working